-- Maintain efficiency in utilizing agency resources. - Align and improve human capital planning and diversity.
+- Ensure efficiency in utilizing agency resources and financial data for management decisionmaking. - Align and improve human capital planning and diversity. - Improve employee engagement, satisfaction, and inclusion.

-- Provide accurate, timely, and useful financial information to agency managers and staff to support effective decision-making. - Manage agency information and employ IT to improve the productivity, effectiveness, and efficiency of agency programs and to enhance the availability and usefulness of information to all users, both within and outside the agency. - Continue to improve safety and health training and education to assist the agency in employing sound risk management practices. - Use innovative strategies to recruit, develop, and retain a high-quality, diverse workforce. - Create an agency-wide performance culture focused on individual and organizational accountability to achieve the NTSB's programmatic goals and priorities. - Sustain a learning environment that provides for continuing improvement in performance through knowledge management, performance feedback, and training, coaching, and mentoring. - Continue to foster a work environment that is free from discrimination and provides maximum opportunities for all employees to use their diverse talents in support of the NTSB's mission and goals. - Continue to identify new and improved methods of communicating internally and externally.
+- Provide accurate, timely, and useful financial information to agency managers and staff to support effective decision-making. - Manage agency information and employ IT to improve the productivity, effectiveness, and efficiency of agency programs and to enhance the availability and usefulness of information to all users, both within and outside the agency. - Use innovative strategies to recruit, develop, and retain a high-quality, diverse workforce. - Create an agency-wide performance culture focused on individual and organizational accountability to achieve the NTSB's programmatic goals and priorities. - Sustain a learning environment that provides for continuing improvement in performance through knowledge management, performance feedback, engagement training, coaching, and mentoring. - Continue to foster a work environment that is free from discrimination and provides maximum opportunities for all employees to use their diverse talents in support of the NTSB's mission and goals. - Continue to identify new and improved methods of communicating internally and externally.